 A Joint Bulletin of the CTO, the CHTA and the CIMH

-CARIBBEAN TOURISM

-CLIMATIC BULLETIN
+CARIBBEAN TOURISM CLIMATIC BULLETIN

 for Tourism Businesses and Policymakers

-March-May 2024 | Vol 8 | Issue 1
+March-May 2025 | Vol 9 | Issue 1

 Purpose

 This Bulletin is a joint effort between the Caribbean Tourism Organization (CTO), the Caribbean Hotel & Tourism Association (CHTA) and the Caribbean Institute for Meteorology and Hydrology (CIMH) to help tourism businesses and policymakers identify and prepare for favourable or inclement climate conditions in the Caribbean and source markets, before they occur.
-It is recommended that industry stakeholders use the seasonal climate forecast information for the upcoming period (March-May 2024) presented in this Bulletin in tandem with weather forecasts (1-7 days).
+It is recommended that industry stakeholders use the seasonal climate forecast information for the upcoming period (March-May 2025) presented in this Bulletin in tandem with weather forecasts (1-7 days).
 This suite of information can inform strategic and operational decisions related to the use of environmental resources, marketing, and enhancement of the visitor experience.

 Table of Contents

 Climate risk management and Visitor Health

 Climate Advisories: Caribbean

 Climate Advisories: Caribbean Source Markets

 Surf and Sargassum Outlook

 Upcoming events and contact information

 Glossary

 Page 3

 Page 4

-Page 9
+Page 9 Page 10

-Page 10 Page 11
+Page 11

 Page 12

 CLIMATE RISK MANAGEMENT & VISITOR HEALTH

 Climate risk management linked to enhancing visitor health and safety, remains a critical factor in ensuring tourism sector resilience and managing the overall visitor experience.
 Tourism interests across the region should be prepared to deal with weather and climate emergencies in addition to ongoing concerns related to managing COVID-19, other respiratory issues and dengue, as well as other possible health threats as they arise.
 The CTO, CHTA, and CIMH will continue to closely monitor the situation.

 Climate Advisories: Caribbean March through May marks: 1) the transition between the dry season (up till April) and the start of the wet season (in May) in the Bahamas, Belize, the Greater Antilles and the Guianas; 2) the second half of the dry season in the Lesser Antilles; and 3) the long dry season in the ABC Islands.
 What should you do?
 Climatically, March to May forms the late Dry Season in Belize and the Caribbean Islands.

 This season is typically characterised by relatively few wet days and a small number of wet spells, but many dry days and quite a few dry spells.
-The resulting drier surface and foliage increase wildfire potential and the concentration of local dust and Saharan dust.
+The resulting drier surface and foliage increase wildfire potential and the concentration of local dust.
+At the same time, incursions of Saharan dust into the Caribbean typically increase in frequency.

-In the Guianas, the Greater Antilles and, in many years, the Leeward Islands, the wet season usually tends to start in May, with a return of heavy rainfall.
+In The Bahamas, the Greater Antilles, and the Guianas, the wet season usually tends to start in May, with a return of heavy rainfall.

-Coincidentally, largely fueled by drier soils, the Caribbean Heat Season - characterised by the recurrence of heatwaves - typically commences in April (in Belize, Cuba, Trinidad) or May (elsewhere except for the Guianas).
+Largely fueled by drier soils, the onset of the Caribbean Heat Season - characterised by the recurrence of heatwaves - typically occurs in April or May.
+Nonetheless, in recent years, the onset has occurred as early as March (in Belize and Trinidad) or April (elsewhere).